aperearojas/starIthm/README.md

 We present Starithm, a web-based interface that predicts the physical properties of solar-like stars with the use of machine learning.
 With inverse stellar modelling, the algorithm is able to determine the unknown characteristics of oscillating stars based on their frequency spectra.

-Missing Work:
+# Missing Git

-*Online Catalog "Stars" - Empty && No user created
+Online Catalog "Stars" - Empty && No user created

-*PHP Mailer (External Function)
+PHP Mailer (External Function)

-*Simulations.dat && stored training (file too big)
+Simulations.dat && stored training (file too big)

+# Research

 Science research project by Fox Lane High School Student.